celestiaorg/docs/developers/arbitrum-integration.md

 The [@celestiaorg/nitro](https://github.com/celestiaorg/nitro) integration
 [uses the same fallback mechanism](https://github.com/celestiaorg/nitro/blob/f01968eb3d4e19329e9c92b050e98a8e5772f1f2/arbnode/batch_poster.go#L845-L857).

+[More information can be found on the
+Ethereum fallback mechanism](./ethereum-fallback.md),
+which enables Ethereum L2s (or L3s) to “fall back” to using Ethereum calldata for data availability in the event of downtime on Celestia Mainnet Beta.

 The fallback logic for Celestia DA is configurable, providing an alternative to the previous default fallback mechanism.
 Additionally, an ability has been